stevavoliajvar/stop_cloudflare/INSTRUCTION.md

 3. Click `test` for detailed scan.

 4. If you got `---Finish---`, the domain _might_ stopped using Cloudflare.

-We'll _investigate_ and remove it - or not.
+We'll _investigate_ and remove it _if_ it is true.<br>
+You may prioritize your review request by contacting us if you are in a hurry.

-  - wait some days and scan again to see whether the domain is removed
+5. [Optional] Wait some days and scan again to see whether the domain is removed.

 `Only a few Cloudflare user leave Cloudflare.
 False positive is uncommon.`